LimeChain/hashport-contracts/README.md

 etherlime deploy ./deployment/setup-scripts/deploy-token.js --compile false --network /network name or id/ --secret /your private key/ --controllerAddress=/The address of the deployed controller contract/
 ```

-#### Update Token Token
+#### Update Token

 ```
-node ./deployment/setup-scripts/update-token.js --compile false --network /network name or id/ --secret /your private key/ --routerAddress=/The address of the deployed router/ --tokenAddress=/The address of the deployed token/ --wrappedToken=/hedera token id/ --tokenStatus=/token status true or false/
+node ./deployment/setup-scripts/update-token.js --network /network name or id/ --secret /your private key/ --routerAddress=/The address of the deployed router/ --tokenAddress=/The address of the deployed token/ --wrappedToken=/hedera token id/ --tokenStatus=/token status true or false/
 ```

 #### UpdateMember

 ```
-node ./deployment/setup-scripts/update-member.js --compile false --network /network name or id/ --secret /your private key/ --routerAddress /The address of the deployed router contract/ --memberAddress /The address of the member/ --memberStatus /Status of the member/
+node ./deployment/setup-scripts/update-member.js --network /network name or id/ --secret /your private key/ --routerAddress /The address of the deployed router contract/ --memberAddress /The address of the member/ --memberStatus /Status of the member/
 ```

 ## Diagrams